 - In 1980, Americans owned 121,600,843 passenger cars or a little more than one car for every two people.

 - In 1990, Americans owned 133,700,496 passenger cars or a little more than one car for every two people.

 - In 2000, Americans owned 133,621,420 passenger cars or a little less than one car for every two people.

 - In 2008, Americans owned 137,079,843 passenger cars or a little less than one car for every two people.

 Worldwide Car Ownership

-Worldwide, car ownership has been increasing.
+Worldwide, car ownership has also risen throughout history.
 As developing countries attain greater economic stability, their residents are more likely to purchase vehicles.
 Today, consumers in China, India, and other Asian markets play a significant role in worldwide automotive consumption.
 According to Green Car Reports, there were over a billion cars on the road worldwide, and that number is expected to reach two billion by 2035.